We performed a comparison between Amazon Athena and Amazon AWS CloudSearch based on real PeerSpot user reviews.

 "Security is a concern but they're working on it."

 Amazon Athena is ranked 4th in Search as a Service with 6 reviews while Amazon AWS CloudSearch is ranked 5th in Search as a Service with 12 reviews.
 Amazon Athena is rated 7.6, while Amazon AWS CloudSearch is rated 8.4.
 The top reviewer of Amazon Athena writes "A great AWS application that is easy to set up and simple to expand".
 On the other hand, the top reviewer of Amazon AWS CloudSearch writes "A reasonably priced solution that provides scalability, stability, reliability, and security".
-Amazon Athena is most compared with Amazon Elasticsearch Service, Elastic Search, Azure Search and Solr, whereas Amazon AWS CloudSearch is most compared with Solr, Amazon Kendra, Algolia, Elastic Search and Azure Search.
+Amazon Athena is most compared with Amazon Elasticsearch Service, Elastic Search and Azure Search, whereas Amazon AWS CloudSearch is most compared with Solr, Amazon Kendra, Algolia, Elastic Search and Azure Search.
 See our Amazon AWS CloudSearch vs. Amazon Athena report.

 See our list of best Search as a Service vendors.